SavageCore/node-ffprobe-installer/platforms/win32-x64/README.md

-Do not use directly, use ffmpeg-installer:
+Do not use directly, use ffprobe-installer:

-    npm install --save @ffmpeg-installer/ffmpeg
+    npm install --save @ffprobe-installer/ffprobe